DaveenJay/Deep-Search/Knowledge/Main.md

 ### API Keys and Security

-- The API.js file includes a placeholder for your OpenAI API key.
+- The application now prompts users to input their own OpenAI API key.
+- API key handling:
+  1. User's API key is stored in their browser's localStorage
+  2. The key never leaves the user's device (client-side only)
+  3. The key is used only for communicating with the OpenAI API
+  4. Users can clear their localStorage to remove the saved key
-- For production deployment, you should:
+- For production deployment, you might want to:
-  1. Never commit your API key to version control
+  1. Consider implementing a server-side proxy to handle API calls
-  2. Use environment variables or a secure backend service to provide the API key
+  2. Add encryption for the locally stored API key
-  3. Consider implementing rate limiting to manage API usage costs
+  3. Implement rate limiting to manage API usage costs

 ### Setup and Deployment